indieweb/wordpress-indieweb/readme.txt

 Donate link: http://indiewebcamp.com/how-to-sponsor
 Tags: indieweb, webmention, webaction, POSSE, indieauth Requires at least: 3.8
-Tested up to: 4.4
+Tested up to: 4.5
 Stable tag: 3.0.0

 IndieWeb for WordPress!

 == Description ==

+The IndieWeb Plugin for Wordpress helps you establish your IndiewWeb identity by extended the user profile to provide rel-me and h-card fields.
-The IndieWeb Plugin for Wordpress is a bundled installer for a core set of IndieWeb-related plugins.
+It also includes a bundled installer for a core set of IndieWeb-related plugins.
 It's meant to be a one-stop shop to help WordPress users quickly and easily join the growing [IndieWeb](http://www.indiewebcamp.com) movement (see below).
-Some of these sub-plugins are required while others are optional.

 Some of these plugins allow you to:
 * send and receive comments, likes, reposts, and other kinds of post responses using your own site